geoscixyz/ess302website/content/assignments.rst

 Term Reading Project
 --------------------

 - Get familiar with Google Scholar (or other scientific publication database of your choice)

 - Search for a technical article that is on the topics of applied geophysics (gravity, magnetic, electrical, electromagnetic and well logging)

 - Discuss the article chosen with the instructor

 - Complete a work sheet about the article before the mid-term exam (the work sheet counts for 20% of the mid-term exam)

 - Continue reading until the end of term and present the article on the last day of class

 - Read carefully because you will need the article in your final exam!

 Module Assignments
 ------------------

-TBA
+- Gravity: TBA (Due date: )

+- Magnetic: TBA (Due date: )

+- Electrical: TBA (Due date: )

+- Electromagnetic (induction): TBA (Due date: )

+- Electromagnetic (geo-radar): TBA (Due date: )

+- Well logging: TBA (Due date: )

+- Geophysical inversion: TBA (Due date: )

 .. **TBL 1**